ogdendavis/saratogaspringsdoodles/src/cms/litters/loli-pop-and-charlie-brown.md

   - image: /img/loli-crosby-litter-8.jpeg
     caption: Paris
 ---
 This upcoming litter of Mini Multigeneration Bernedoodles is going to produce some amazing puppies, with great temperament, color, coat and genetics.
 They will be in the 30-40 pound weight range when full-grown.
-Loli Gave birth to 9 gorgeous puppies on March 23rd, two boys and 7 girls, All puppies are reserved, you can watch them grow on My Instagram page @Saratogaspringsdoodles.
+Loli Gave birth to 9 gorgeous puppies on March 23rd, two boys and 7 girls, you can watch them grow on My Instagram page @Saratogaspringsdoodles.
+Goodyear is available